VictorBX/PyScreenstuck/README.txt

 --------
 - Checks every specified amount of minutes for an update
 - Sends text message when there is a new update
+- Takes in Google Voice email, GV password, GV number (ex 123-456-7890)
+- After the first run is saves the info for later runs

 Todo
 ----
-- User input on email, password, and google voice number??
+- GUI??